mickahouan/obsidian-mcp-server/README.md

 3.  **Obsidian MCP Server**:
     - Receives the MCP request.
     - Validates the request and arguments using Zod schemas.
-    - Uses the `ObsidianRestApiService` to interact with the Obsidian Local REST API.
+    - Uses the `ObsidianRestApiService` (and potentially `VaultCacheService`) to interact with the Obsidian Local REST API or cached data.
-4.  **ObsidianRestApiService**:
+4.  **ObsidianRestApiService / VaultCacheService**:
-    - Constructs the appropriate HTTP request for the Obsidian Local REST API (e.g., `GET /vault/MyNote.md`).
+    - Constructs the appropriate HTTP request for the Obsidian Local REST API (e.g., `GET /vault/MyNote.md`) or retrieves data from the cache.
     - Adds the `Authorization` header with the `OBSIDIAN_API_KEY`.
     - Sends the request to the `OBSIDIAN_BASE_URL`.
 5.  **Obsidian Local REST API Plugin**: